Career Pathways Pilot

 “Compass Group Australia is committed to developing a dynamic and diverse workforce reflective of the communities that we serve.
 We are removing unintended barriers throughout the employment cycle and we’re passionate about providing a solid foundation and career pathway to support our people who identify as living with disability.

-“With this co-design program we want to review and evaluate the best formula, approach and model to support our employees who identify as living with disability in progressing their career aspirations.
+“Through this co-design program we reviewed and evaluated the best formula, approach and model to support our employees who identify as living with disability in progressing their career aspirations.”

-“Compass Group Australia’s collaboration with DSS, BCA and Australian Disability Network will help us expand our ability and empower our workforce.
+“Compass Group Australia’s collaboration with DSS, BCA and Australian Disability Network helped us expand our ability and empower our workforce.
 We’re passionate about partnering with like-minded organisations to bring more employment opportunities to our people who identify as living with disability.”

 Vanessa Martin, General Manager of Diversity & Inclusion, Compass Group Australia